JuliaAttic/QuDirac.jl/docs/Bras_and_Kets.md

 ### 2.5 Inner Product

-Similarly to the tensor product, the inner product can be taken simply by multiplying `Bra`s with `Ket`s:
+Similarly to the tensor product, the inner product can be taken simply by multiplying Bras with Kets:

 ```
 julia> bra(0)*ket(1)